rikulaa/.dotfiles/README.md

 # .dotfiles
 My dotfiles for Vim, zsh, tmux and Git

-Also remember to install: zsh, tmux, VSCode
+Also remember to install:

+zsh,
+tmux,
+VSCode
+ranger?

 vim-syntastic requires the "eslint" script in order to use the local eslint.